SeanFromIT/SeanFromIT/README.md

 ### Most day-to-day and sprint-to-sprint decisions are Type 2.
 They should be made by the team that’s as close to the problem as possible.
 It’s okay to pivot on these.
 I, as management, generally don’t need to know the details.
 I should instead be investing my time in the Type 1 decisions.

+I’m an advocate for work-life balance.
+All things in balance, really.
+If you’re looking for how I stay cool in a crisis, [this is it](https://www.psychologytoday.com/us/blog/how-healing-works/202004/how-balance-your-mind-body-and-soul-during-crisis).
+I have [a simple framework for fitting it all in](https://feeney.mba/now/).
+YMMV, but it’s up to you to set your boundaries.
+I might produce or respond to asynchronous communications at any time of day, but **I make it clear to my direct reports that outside of production down, there is no expectation of response until their next scheduled working hours**.
+I also try to be clear if a response is required, at all, and if so by whom (@ tags are great).
+We’re all adults and I’m not going to micromanage when work gets done, only that it *is* done and done to expectations.
+As long as commitments are met, I don’t need to know when you step away for a few minutes for your mental or physical health or family matters.
+Keep your calendar up to date, and I have your phone number for production emergencies.

 Some additional leadership concepts I often *lean* on:
 * [Theory of Constraints](https://www.leanproduction.com/theory-of-constraints.html) (Removing one just highlights the next)
 * [Sunk Cost Fallacy / Bygones principle](https://en.wikipedia.org/wiki/Sunk_cost#Bygones_principle) (Only take into account the future costs and benefits when making decisions)